JaxNext/browser-ai-weekly-writer/README.md

-# A initial project using: Vite + Vue 3 + shadcn-vue
+# A Web App for Writing Weekly Reports

+> Using Chrome built-in AI, as well as Vue 3, Vite, Tailwind CSS, Shadcn UI, and TypeScript.